vercel/next.js/examples/with-couchbase/README.md

 Set each variable on `.env.local`:

 - `COUCHBASE_USERNAME` - The username of an authorized user on your Couchbase instance
-- `COUCHBASE_PASSWORD` - The corresponding password for the user specified above
+- `COUCHBASE_PASSWORD` - The corresponding password for the username specified above
 - `COUCHBASE_ENDPOINT` - The endpoint to connect to.
 Use `localhost` for a local instance of Couchbase, or the Wide Area Network address for a cloud instance.
 - `TEST_BUCKET_NAME` - The bucket you'd like to connect to for testing.
 - `IS_CLOUD_INSTANCE` - `true` if you are trying to connect to an instance of Couchbase Cloud, `false` otherwise.